How does my body get ready for labour?

 - The amniotic sac (bag of waters) has broken and you've lost fluid from your vagina.

 - There is a decrease in your baby's movements.
 A lack or decrease of movement does not occur before labour starts.
-Don't ignore lack of movement.
+DO NOT IGNORE lack of movement.

 - There are abnormal signs such as vaginal bleeding or signs of preterm labour.

-- Call your caregiver or birth centre if you have any concerns.
+- Call your healthcare provider or birth centre if you have any concerns.